cblokker/phase_0_unit_1/week_1/8_wireframing/my_reflection.md

 * Which parts of the challenge did you find tedious?

 <!-- Add your reflection here.
 Remove the comment markers -->
+I learned that lots of websites use a basic head, body, footer layout.
+From there, customization can be done for uniqueness.

+I generally like design and user experience.
+It's hard to grasp what makes a good user experience sometimes - a bit of an abstract concept.

+I like the wireframe tool balsamiq!
+It's makes it fairly easy to wireframe.

+I enjoyed seeing design aspects of the website I didn't see after doing the wireframe.
+Very helpful.

+Just going about the wireframing process and deciding how much detail I want in the wireframes.